twbs/bootstrap/site/content/docs/5.2/utilities/overflow.md

 ### Overflow-y

 Adjust the `overflow-y` property with four default values and classes.
-These will only affect the overflow of content vertical:
+These will only affect the overflow of content vertically:

 <div class="bd-example d-md-flex">
   <div class="overflow-y-auto p-3 mb-3 mb-md-0 me-md-3 bg-light w-100" style="max-width: 200px; max-height: 100px;">